proplot-dev/proplot/docs/why.rst

 Why ProPlot?
 ============

-ProPlot's core mission
-is to improve upon the parts of matplotlib that tend to be cumbersome or repetitive for power users.
+Matplotlib is a wonderful and incredibly powerful plotting package used by academics and data scientists far and wide.
+But certain parts of the matplotlib API can be cumbersome or repetitive for "power users":

+* Users who need to make very rich, complex figures.
+* Users who want to finely tune their annotations and plot aesthetics.
+* Users who don't even perform *that* much customization, but they make plots nearly every day.

+Unfortunately, many of these issues are difficult to resolve owing to design choices and backwards compatibility considerations.
+As an independent matplotlib wrapper, ProPlot's core mission is to tackle these issues and provide "power users" with a smoother plotting experience.
 This page enumerates the stickiest of these limitations and describes how ProPlot addresses them.

 ..